to the UCM Bands website!

 WIND ENSEMBLE AUDITIONS

-Auditions for the Fall, 2014 Wind Ensemble will be held during the first four days of fall semester classes (August 20-22).
-Signup sheets will be posted at least one week prior on the bulletin board outside of Room 109 in Utt Music Building.
+Auditions for the Fall, 2014 Wind Ensemble will be held during the first four days of fall semester classes (Wednesday-Friday, August 20-22).
+Signup sheets will be posted at least one week prior, on the bulletin board across from Room 109, in the Utt Music Building.
 Materials required for auditions will include:

 - Chromatic Scale (full range)